ThomasRochefortB/takehome-valence/README.md

 chainlit run app.py
 ```

+-> To go through the minimal requirements of the assignment, you can run the cells in the `working_notebook.ipynb`

 ## Hydration free energy prediction model:
 * I managed to reach a 10-fold MAE that beats SOTA results from my very short lit. review and that is also under the experimental uncertainty of the freesolv dataset (+/-0.5674 kcal/mol)